ARC provided by the publisher—Ace—in exchange for an honest review.

 Holy Sister is the third and last book in Mark Lawrence’s Book of the Ancestor trilogy.
 The ice is closing, the Corridor is narrowing, and the empire is under siege from all direction; dangers are everywhere and Nona Grey will have to exceed her own maximum capability in the upcoming final battle.
-In my opinion, this is by far Mark Lawrence’s best series and it’s also his best work so far.
+In my opinion, this is by far Mark Lawrence’s best series so far.
 I’m still amazed by how clever it all came together.
 We’ve always known that Abbess Glass is playing the long game since the first installment; it all came to fruition here.
 Just like Abbess Glass’s long game, we can only know what Lawrence’s saving for us by reading this outstanding installment to the end.
 The plot of the series is so cleverly planned and structured; connecting every single plot-thread all the way back to the prologue, interlude, and epilogue of Red Sister.
 Unlike Grey Sister, we’re back to having Nona as the sole POV to read here.
 The narrative is divided into two timelines:

 - Continues immediately from where the last book left off.